That one sentence in the banner, that’s…

 I was reading my fourth book in a row about human evolution, when I had this thought: Since we humans are developmental beings that means human love is developmental.

-“What if we ask more of love than we’ve ever asked of it?”
+“What if we decide to ask more of love than we’ve ever asked of it?”

 And now I had a mission.
 A life mission.
 And it was more me than anything else had ever been.

 This mission has guided me ever since.
 It motivated me to do some very hard work on myself, which turned me into who I’ve become.
-For which I’m so thankful.
-Because now in my old age, I can say I love myself.
+And as hard as that work was I’m thankful for it, because now in my old age I can say I love myself.
 Not as an aspirational wish, but as a matter of fact.

 Of course I don’t feel this love all day every day, but I have my moments.
-And this is a very long way to come from that little boy who was taught to despise himself, and that’s enough for me.
+Quite a few of them.
+And this is a very long way to come from that little boy who was taught to despise himself.

 The mission to upgrade our love is as big a challenge as we humans have ever taken on.
 Personally, I’m crazy about it.
 It’s given me what I needed, it’s pulled my life together, it’s brought me to a kind of selflove I never experienced before.
 It means the world to me, but…